 Kiwanis is celebrating another successful parade, after concluding its 41st year of organizing and conducting this popular event.
 More than 37,000 people viewed the parade, which featured 11 bands, 118 entrants and numerous community service groups.

 Thanks for visiting our site!
 The Kiwanis Club of San Ramon Valley is a community service organization that began in 1956 and is comprised of members of the community who enjoy connecting with other people and building life-long friendships, in addition to helping local organizations through community service.

-The Kiwanis Club of San Ramon Valley meets every Thursday for lunch at noon at Round Hill Country Club in Alamo.
-Starting on November 12, meetings will be held at the Black Bear Diner in Danville.
+The Kiwanis Club of San Ramon Valley meets every Thursday at noon for lunch at the Black Bear Diner in Danville.
 If you are interested in attending one of our meetings, please feel free to drop into a meeting or contact our membership team at email@example.com for more information.

-Below are our upcoming meetings and guest speakers for the month of October 2015.
+Below are our upcoming meetings and guest speakers for the month of Dec 2016 and Jan 2017.

 Kiwanis International and Project Eliminate

 Kiwanis is an international community service agency, celebrating 100 years of service, with clubs in 80 countries and over 250,000 members worldwide.
 Member perform about 150,000 service projects and raise $100 million every year for their communities.

 The San Ramon Valley Kiwanis Club also recognizes the importance of children as future leaders.
 We sponsor Key Clubs at local high schools, as well as an Aktion Club for developmentally disabled adults, to reach more people and have a greater service impact on the community.